AODQ/dtoavk/README.md

   - (possibly) Virtual Reality support
   - Written in D BetterC (aka, no garbage collector, no D standard library)

-The idea is to remain as a rendering-backend only.
+The idea is to remain as a rendering-backend only (hence why BetterC is used -> good support for bindings with other language, no garbage collector)